This guide is for scholars, researchers, historians, students, genealogists and anyone with an interest in Chinese topics.

-- Website search — Results of the small but significant collection of manuscripts, letters and papers about Kathleen Hall.
+- National Library website search — Results of the small but significant collection of manuscripts, letters and papers about Kathleen Hall.

 - Shrewd sanctity: the story of Kathleen Hall, missionary nurse in China, 1896-1970 / Rae McGregor.
 Auckland, N.Z.: Polygraphia Ltd. c2006.

 - Kathleen Hall — Dictionary of New Zealand Biography entry on